Man About the House

-Man About the House is a British sitcom created by Brian Cooke and Johnnie Mortimer that starred Richard O'Sullivan, Paula Wilcox, Sally Thomsett, Yootha Joyce and Brian Murphy.
+Man About the House is a British sitcom created by Brian Cooke and Johnnie Mortimer.
+It starred Richard O'Sullivan, Paula Wilcox, Sally Thomsett, Yootha Joyce and Brian Murphy.
 Six series were broadcast on ITV from 15 August 1973 to 7 April 1976.
 The series was considered daring at the time because it featured a man sharing a London flat with two single women.
-The show was made by Thames Television and recorded at its Teddington studio in Greater London.
+The show was made by Thames Television and recorded at its Teddington Studios in Greater London.
 It is regularly repeated on ITV3.

 Two spin-off series were later made: George and Mildred and Robin's Nest.
-In 2004, Man About the House placed 69th in a poll to find Britain's Best Sitcom.
-The series was remade in the United States as Three's Company in 1977.
-A film version was released in 1974.
+A film version was released in 1974 and the series was remade in the United States as Three's Company in 1977.
+Man About the House placed 69th in a 2004 poll to find Britain's Best Sitcom.